Down To Earth Discipleship . Getting real with issues facing young Christians today

 Are there other issues raised in the last paragraph above?

-1.6 Sharing and maintaining values
+1.6 Sharing and maintaining values in community

-As prosperity increases, much of our western society is becoming consumerist - with values related to what we buy, and hedonist, with values related to how we please ourselves.
-The consumerism is countered to some extent by increasing environmental awareness, but waste in both carelessness and extravagance is still widespread.
 The hedonism has two dimensions: orientation of the pleasure-seeking or gratification and its timing.
 Not only is it seeking pleasure or self gratification rather than service and expressing love for others, it seeks it now - not significantly delayed, as is often a corollary of the Christian approach to life.

 In any case, the question of people's values and how they are derived and expressed is a major issue driving both economics and politics.
 Christians can easily just go along with the mob, rather than being radical in deriving their values from their roots of faith, and reinforcing one another in sharing those.
 Jesus' words about not being preoccupied with material things, and certainly not letting our attachment to them divert our discipleship, remain true.
 More than that, they are perhaps more important to heed today than ever before.

 That is not to say that there will be a uniform kind of Christian lifestyle, because cultural differences which are not derived from hedonism or consumerism are properly influential.
 God calls people initially in particular cultural settings even within western society, and he may or may not then call people from those into something else.
-Each of us needs to establish a lifestyle which is appropriate to our cultural setting and Christian values and faithful to other principles which are elaborated more fully in later chapters.
+Each of us needs to establish a lifestyle which is appropriate to our cultural setting and Christian values and faithful to other principles which are elaborated in later chapters.

 We do need to be disciplined in pursuing that lifestyle and those values - there is much New Testament exhortation in that regard.
 Discipline and discipleship go together!